 "Do you think we're in love?"
 I asked too soon, three weeks in, the hammock swaying.
 She paused long enough to make me nervous.
 Then she said, "If this isn't falling in love, I know don't know anything."
 "I hope we always remember what this feels like," I said.
 I meant the way it feels to hold each other while it's still new.
 The way her eyes look when they tell me everything she feels.
 Her voice when she reads Thoreau at night.

 "Why should not we also enjoy an original relation to the universe?
 Why should not we have a poetry and philosophy of insight and not of tradition, and a religion by revelation to us and not the history of theirs?
 The sun shines today also.
 There are new lands, new men, new thoughts."

-She wanted to remember too, so she me a recording.
+She wanted to remember too, so she made me a recording.
 "You may be over Emerson and Thoreau," she began, "but I said I'd record my voice for you, so here it is."
-She read an excerpt from Nature by Emerson in 1836 for me to hear on my trip into the wilderness.
+She read an excerpt from Nature by Emerson, written in 1836, for me to hear on my trip into the wilderness.
 Those quotes are on the left.

 I cross the red-rock river, and keep on for a couple hours before a meadow invites me to set up camp.

 The meadow is on the east side of the valley above the creek, full of grasses, pines, and aspen.
 The grade is steep, and I scout around for an hour to find twelve square feet for a bed.
 No water, but the views from the clearing of endless peaks and valleys are enough to convince me.

 "In the woods we return to reason and faith.
 I become a transparent eyeball.
 I am nothing.
 I see all.
 The currents of the universal being circulate through me.
 I am part or particle of god.
 I am the lover of uncontained and immortal beauty."

 "The flowers, the animals, the mountains, reflected all the wisdom of his best hour as much as they had delighted the simplicity of his childhood."